 University Parallel Degree Program / Associate of Arts

-GENERAL EDUCATION GENERAL EDUCATION CORE REQUIREMENTS
+GENERAL EDUCATION CORE REQUIREMENTS

 English Composition I 6 credit hours

 English Composition II o credit nours

-Western Civilization I and II 6 credit hours
+Western Civilization I and II Canadia harras

-or American History I and II o credit nours
+or American History I and II 6 credit hours

-World Literature 3 credit hours
+World Literature 2 and 4 h arms

-or American Literature 5 credit nours.
+or American Literature 3 credit hours

 Laboratory Science I and II 8 credit hours

-(lecture and lab) 8 Cledit Hours
+(lecture and lab) 8 credit nours

-Art Appreciation 3 credit hours
+Art Appreciation 2 and 4 h arms

-or Music Appreciation 5 credit flours.
+or Music Appreciation 3 credit hours

 College Algebra (or higher) 3 credit hours

 TOTAL: 29 credit hours

-\ The six (6) credit hours of Western Civilization of American History meet the accreditation requirement for the general core to include at least one course from the social sciences.
+^{} The six (6) credit hours of Western Civilization of American History meet the accreditation requirement for the general core to include at least one course from the social sciences.

-\\ The three (3) credit hours of World Literature or American Literature and three (3) credit hours of Art Appreciation or Music Appreciation meet the accreditation requirement for the general core to include at least one course from the humanities/fine arts.
+^{} The three (3) credit hours of World Literature or American Literature and three (3) credit hours of Art Appreciation or Music Appreciation meet the accreditation requirement for the general core to include at least one course from the humanities/fine arts.

-\\\ The eight (8) credit hours of laboratory Science and the three (3) credit hours of College Algebra meet the accreditation requirement to include at least one course from the natural sciences/mathematics.
+^{} The eight (8) credit hours of laboratory Science and the three (3) credit hours of College Algebra meet the accreditation requirement to include at least one course from the natural sciences/mathematics.